ArduPilot/ardupilot_wiki/common/source/docs/common-commercial-support-bak.rst

 -  Accessory customization
 -  Mechanical consulting
 -  Systems engineering
 -  Intricate knowledge of the Pixhawk system (designer of  Pixhawk 2, and Pixhawk Fire)
--  Co-designed the PX4 CAN ESC
+-  Co-designed the Pixhawk CAN ESC

 --------------